 How long will it take for my visa to be processed?

 Most of the time a ETA visa to Sri Lanka will be processed in around two work days.
 After your details are submitted, they are sent to an agent for the Visa Bureau who begins processing your application.
 Processing time might be extended if you are found to have a criminal record or have submitted information incorrectly on your application.
-Warning – if you make a mistake you cannot fix it for free, the ETA visa to Sri Lanka must be re-issued.
+Warning – if you make a mistake you cannot fix it for free, the ETA Sri Lanka must be re-issued.
 For the re-issued ETA visa to Sri Lanka you will be charged full price.
 Also worth noting is that after you have submitted your application it becomes non-refundable.

 How long will be ETA visa be good for?